garshaam/WebGPU_game/README.md

 This game is far from complete.
 I plan to edit and finish up the game after the fall semester.
 If this message is still here by December 2023 it is likely that I have abandoned this project to learn something else.

 The code for this project is very bad.
 It will be compartmentalized, commented, and refactored when I finish it up.

+## How to run
+After cloning repository, run the following commands

+npm install
+node ./Server.js

+load http://localhost:50000 in your browser and voila.